646e62/python-RSC-1985-c-C-46/pages/160 — bestiality.md

 		- Despite subsection (1), every person who commits bestiality in the presence of a person under the age of 16 years, or who incites a person under the age of 16 years to commit bestiality,
 			- (a) is guilty of an indictable offence and is liable to imprisonment for a term of not more than 14 years and to a minimum punishment of imprisonment for a term of one year; or
 			- (b) is guilty of an offence punishable on summary conviction and is liable to imprisonment for a term of not more than two years less a day and to a minimum punishment of imprisonment for a term of six months.
-	- ## (5) — Breach of order
-		- Every person who contravenes an order made under paragraph (4)(a) is guilty of an offence punishable on summary conviction.
 	- ## (7) — Definition of bestiality
 		- In this section, bestiality means any contact, for a sexual purpose, with an animal.